hamzaswed/programmin-foundations/Object Oriented Design/README.md

 --> Input (coffee) ==> using the method defined in Polymorphism class 'makeCoffee()' ==> output (cup of coffee).

+--> Dynamic Polymorphism: uses the same interface for methods on different type of objects

+--> Static Polymorphism (Method overloading): implements multiple methods with the same name but different parameters

 #### 2- Object-oriented (Analysis, Design, Programming)

 ==> Whene we need to develop a pice of software, We need to do three things